Recent Posts

 Today, Santa looks for those plates of crumbly goodness because as researchers have proven at the North Pole, cookies are the fastest way to replace all of those hard burned calories.
 In fact, when he was asked about it recently in an interview on Santaupdate.com he said he loves anything that is left for him but he always eats all of the cookies and especially loves the homemade ones!

-Cookies and milk might be popular in the United States but what about children in other countries?
+Cookies and milk might be popular in the United States but what do children in other countries leave?

 - Australia – Lemonade or ice-cold beer – it is summertime after all!